joetm/geo-helper-functions/README.md

 extract_date.php:
 Get the date of a Street View picture.
 This file will run for as long as there are unprocessed pictures in the database.
 Implemented as a redirect loop.
 Output is given in the console.

+countries.php:
+List of countries, their center coordinates and map zoom levels.